7RU7H/Archive/Tools/Useful-Software/Neo4j-And-Bloodhound-Guide.md

 ## SharpHound
 [Sharphound](https://github.com/BloodHoundAD/BloodHound/tree/master/Collectors) is the collector that gathers all the information about the network and compresses it into a zip file.
 You can then import this data and view a map of the AD domain.
 This very import to see weak points like DCsyncs, Usernames, Trusts.
 Given compatibility best to get the newest version, replace `v1.0.4` if required.

+[Flangvik/SharpCollection](https://github.com/Flangvik/SharpCollection) is  a github repo that contains ..*"
+Nightly builds of common C# offensive tools, fresh from their respective master branches built and released in a CDI fashion using Azure DevOps release pipelines."* containing sharphound at the various dot net versions

 ```bash
 cd /tmp; curl https://github.com/BloodHoundAD/SharpHound/releases/download/v1.0.4/SharpHound-v1.0.4.zip -oL SharpHound.zip
 ```